 The exact cause is unknown.
-Doctors believe the following may play a role in the development of this condition:
+Health care providers believe the following may play a role in the development of this condition:

 - Wearing tight shoes and high heels